Special Education MA

 More than 7.5 million students in the United States have special educational needs.
 However, many areas have a shortage of teachers who are qualified to meet this growing demand.

-The Master’s in Special Education from the University of Northern Colorado will prepare you for a meaningful career helping exceptional students.
+The Master’s in Special Education at UNC will prepare you for a meaningful career helping exceptional students.
 With five endorsement areas to choose from, you can align your graduate studies with your professional interests.

 Learn from active teachers, researchers and leaders.
 Our talented, passionate faculty members have expertise in areas as diverse as early communication skills, literacy, second language learners, mobility, creativity, family-school partnerships, special educational law, culturally responsive teaching and inclusive practices in rural settings.